dogfriendbookclub/Application/docs/specification/features.md

 # EXTRA
-Based off of user data, we could recommend shows to the users. we can even create/recommend lists for them aswell (with playful names) something to how spotify's recommendations work.
+Based off of user data, we could recommend shows to the users. we can even create/recommend lists for them as well (with playful names) something to how spotify's recommendations work.
 > however the hell that works